sh1boot/sh1boot.github.io/_posts/2025-08-29-initialised-variables-considered-harmful.md

 Well, you could initialise `x` with a value so absurd that the mistake was bound to be highly visible in some way or other.
-Good choices are signalling NaNs, `nullptr`, etc., or something you'll eventually catch in an `assert()` eventually (if you remember).
+Good choices are signalling NaNs, `nullptr`, etc., or something you'll catch in an `assert()` eventually (if you remember, and if you have the test coverage).
 That's problematic if your type can only represent legal and appropriate values (very often the case for DSP work).

 You could use a bigger type as a temporary, or use `std::optional<>` which includes an explicit flag saying whether or not the variable has